Ragul0714/SYNCHRONOUS-UP-COUNTER/README.md

 However, the remaining flip-flops should be made ready to toggle only when all lower-order output bits are “high,” thus the need for AND gates.

 **Procedure**
-Procedure:  1.Initialize the shift register to a known state (e.g., all zeros).
+1.Initialize the shift register to a known state (e.g., all zeros).

 2.Input a bit serially into the shift register.